ngorbach/restaurant_review_backend/README.md

 ## Getting Started

-Clone this repository by executing the shell command `git clone git@gitlab.propulsion-home.ch:full-stack/batch-11---february-2020/group-projects/sagittarius/backend.git` and navigate to the folder with `cd backend/`.
+Clone this repository by executing the shell cmd
+`git clone git@gitlab.propulsion-home.ch:full-stack/batch-11---february-2020/group-projects/sagittarius/backend.git`
+and navigate to the folder with `cd backend/`.